nico-koltermann/spotify-listening-database/docs/backend.md

 ## Load Spotify Data

 1. You can request the listining history of the Spotify account at the official [account detail page](https://www.spotify.com/us/account/overview/).
-Then you get a e-mail with a history.json.
+Then you get a e-mail with a history.json. __Important: Only for the normal history__ (For extended, the script should be adjusted)

 2. Adjust path in the script for your data.json